8. Crosscutting Concepts

 Content

-This section describes overall, principal regulations and solution ideas that are relevant in multiple parts (→ cross-cutting) of your system.
+This section describes crosscutting concepts (practices, patterns, regulations or solution ideas).
 Such concepts are often related to multiple building blocks.
-They include many different topics, such as
+They may include many different topics, such as the topics shown in the following diagram:

 Motivation